PeteDockrill/DD4HEP/README.md

 # DD4HEP

-Aa repository for work on SiD for use with the DD4hep toolkit, started by Gabriel Penn as a summer student in 2016.
+A repository for work on SiD for use with the DD4hep toolkit, started by Gabriel Penn as a summer student in 2016.
 Please feel free to direct any queries to gp13181@bristol.ac.uk.

 # Directories:
  - init: initialisation scripts for environment setup